 The important thing to remember is that the more accessible you make your events and market them as such, the larger your audience can become.

 There is a huge audience out there who are just waiting to join events that need to simply do the bare minimum to include them, so be that online event and attract more attendees by giving them the accessibility features that they need to get the most from your event.

 ReAttendance Is Designed With Accessibility In Mind

-The team at ReAttendance is commited to making our online events platform the simplest to use, from event hosts to attendees.
+The team at ReAttendance is committed to making our online events platform the simplest to use, from event hosts to attendees.

-That’s why we’ve invested so much time in making sure our virtual and hybrid events platform can incorporate as many accessibility features as you require.
+That’s why we’ve invested so much time in making sure our online and hybrid events platform can incorporate as many accessibility features as you require.

 If you want to start reaching even more people with your online event, then don’t hesitate to get in touch with the team and we’d love to discuss your online event to make it more accessible and bring it to the attention of your undiscovered audience who are hungry for an event like yours.